 Starting with our original discovery, published in Nature, we have built a strong body of science showing the clinical utility and efficacy of using microbiome markers to detect cancer.
 The foundational soundness of that science, including in early stages of the disease (stages I and II) provides a compelling starting point for making the case to insurance companies about the large long-run cost-effectiveness ratio benefits that will accrue from adding the Oncobiota™ platform to the list of tests they will cover.

-“Early screening is the key to not only better outcomes for patients, but a better economic picture for insurers,” Micronoma Vice President of Business Development Todd Czerwinski said.
+“Early targeted cancer detection is the key to not only better outcomes for patients, but a better economic picture for insurers,” Micronoma Vice President of Business Development Todd Czerwinski said.

 To begin with, only about 5 percent of the at-risk-of-lung-cancer population that the US Preventive Screening Task Force (USPSTF) and the Centers for Disease Control and Prevention (CDC) recommends to be screened for lung cancer do so.
 The first step to screening is a non-invasive, cost effective method Low Dose CT Scan (LDCT).
 Yet, 95 percent of those who are 50-plus-years-old and have smoked more than a pack of cigarettes per day during their adult life (“20 pack-years” or more) don’t take this step until symptoms like coughing up blood, having pain in a lung, or trouble breathing appear.
 This usually leads to lung cancer being discovered in the latest stages: stage III or stage IV cancer.